orbeon/orbeon-forms-doc/xforms/tutorial/bookcast/polishing.md

 XForms supports two ways of performing validation:

 * With Model Item Properties (MIPs) in the model, called `constraint` and `type`.
 * With an _XML Schema_.
-XML Schema is a W3C standard to specify constraints on XML documents, including constraints on the structure of the document or on the data types contained.
+[XML Schema][23] is a W3C standard to specify constraints on XML documents, including constraints on the structure of the document or on the data types contained.

 Look at the following XML Schema for the Bookcast application: